Triumph Herald: India

 In the 1960s Standard Motor Products of Madras, India, manufactured Triumph Heralds with the basic 948 cc engine under the name Standard Herald, eventually with additional four-door saloon and five-door estate models exclusively for the Indian market.
-In 1971 they introduced a restyled four-door saloon based on the Herald called the Standard Gazel, using the same 948 cc engine but with the axle changed to that of the Toledo, as the Herald's "swing-arm" could not cope with roads in some interior villages of India.
+In 1971 they introduced a restyled four-door saloon based on the Herald called the Standard Gazel, using the same 948 cc engine but with the axle changed to that of the Toledo, as the Herald's "swing-arm" was deemed unable to cope with road conditions in the Indian interior.
 The Gazel was discontinued in 1977.

 Australia

 The Herald was produced in Australia by Australian Motor Industries from 1959 to 1966 with output totalling 14,975 units.
-Production included a 12/50 model, which unlike its British namesake was offered in both saloon and coupe body styles.
+Production included a 12/50 model, which unlike its British namesake was offered in both saloon and coupé body styles.
 It featured the bonnet and four angled headlights of the Triumph Vitesse and was marketed as the Triumph 12/50, without Herald badges.

 Others

-Triumph Heralds were also assembled in South Africa, New Zealand, Ireland, Malta, at two locations in Peru, and in Italy, at Borgo Panigale Ducati bikes factory.
+Triumph Heralds were also assembled in South Africa, New Zealand, Ireland, Malta, and at two locations in Peru.
+The Herald 1200 was also assembled in Italy, at Ducati's Borgo Panigale motorcycle factory.

 In popular media

 A Triumph Herald was used at the 2012 London Olympic Games during the beginning of the closing ceremony when cars were paraded around the stadium.
 In the 1960s based TV drama Heartbeat, Dr Kate Rowan drove a cactus green Herald from series 1 until series 5.
 In the TV comedy series Last of the Summer Wine, Edie drove a red Herald convertible, restored by her husband Wesley.
 A Herald converted to a sailing boat appeared in 2006 (series 8, episode 3) and 2007 (series 10, episode 2) on TV series Top Gear.
 It was driven and sailed by presenter James May.

 A white Herald 1360 convertible was driven by the actor Paul McGann in the 1990 film Paper Mask, when he played a hospital porter who decided to impersonate a doctor.
 There is an affectionate portrayal of a Triumph Herald Estate car in the novel Room for Us by Roger Harvey (2020, ISBN 9781800318342).
 David Niven drove a beaten-up Herald convertible to escape from terrorists in the 1975 movie Paper Tiger.
 In the Luann comic strip, Mrs. DeGroot tells her children that she was first attracted to their father because he drove a blue Triumph Herald convertible.

+A blue Triumph Herald 13/60 Convertible was one of the main features of the film Soft Top Hard Shoulder written by and starring Peter Capaldi, co-starring his wife Elaine Collins and released in the UK in 1993.